Heart Healthy Physical Activity

 - Find an exercise partner.
 You are less likely to skip the activity if someone is waiting for you.

-- Write it down.
+- Write it down or use a fitness tracker.
 Keep a log of your activities and how much you accomplished either by distance or time.
 It will help keep you honest.

 - A long-term goal is fine, but also make short-term goals, because they provide quicker feedback.

-- Plan it out.
+- This is important, make it a priority.
+Plan it out.
 Find a time in your daily routine when you can regularly fit the activity in.

 - Consider doing your activity in 10-minute spurts throughout the day.
 Spurts can be as effective as being active for 30 minutes straight.